Worcester College, Oxford: The Chapel

 The College Chapel was built in the 18th century.
-Dr George Clarke, Henry Keene and James Wyatt were responsible for different stages of its lengthy construction (1720–1791), owing to shortage of funds.
-The interior columns and pilasters, the dome and the delicate foliage plastering are all Wyatt's work.
+George Clarke, Henry Keene, and James Wyatt were responsible for different stages of its lengthy construction (1720–1791), owing to a shortage of funds.
+The interior columns and pilasters, the dome, and the delicate foliage plastering are all Wyatt's work.
 His classical interior was insufficiently emphatic for the tastes of militant Victorian churchmen, and between 1864 and 1866 the chapel was redecorated by William Burges.
 It is highly unusual and decorative; being predominantly pink, the pews are decorated with carved animals, including kangaroos and whales, and the walls are riotously colourful, and include frescoes of dodos and peacocks.
 Its stained glass windows were to have been designed by John Everett Millais, but Burges rejected his designs and entrusted the work to Henry Holiday.
 Oscar Wilde said of the Chapel, "As a piece of simple decorative and beautiful art it is perfect, and the windows very artistic."

 The Chapel Choirs

 Worcester is unique among the Oxford colleges in that it has not one, but two chapel choirs of equal status, which share out the weekly services between them.
 There is a mixed-voice choir constituted of auditioned choral scholars and volunteers, which sings twice a week: weekly on Thursday and on alternating Sunday and Monday evenings.
 The Boys' Choir consists of trebles from Christ Church Cathedral School and alto, tenor and bass choral scholars.
 This choir also sings twice weekly; on Sunday and Tuesday evenings.
-These choirs are run on a day-to-day basis by Worcester’s three Organ Scholars alongside the Director of Music.
+These choirs are run on a day-to-day basis by Worcester's two Organ Scholars alongside the director of music.

 The Hall

 William Burges was commissioned to redecorate the Hall, but was forced to curtail his elaborate designs by a lack of funds.
-A reduced scheme was completed in 1877 but was substantially altered in the early-twentieth century, and in 1966 Wyatt's designs were restored using his original drawings (preserved in the College Library), under the direction of architect Emil Godfrey.
+A reduced scheme was completed in 1877 but was substantially altered in the early-20th century, and in 1966 Wyatt's designs were restored using his original drawings (preserved in the College Library), under the direction of architect Emil Godfrey.
 The Hall was refurbished and redecorated in 2018.

 Modern buildings

 In more recent years, several new residential blocks for undergraduates and graduates have been added, thanks in part to a series of generous benefactions.
 The latest of these include the Earl Building, Sainsbury Building (which won the Civic Trust Award in 1984), Linbury Building, Canal Building, Ruskin Lane Building (for undergraduates), the Franks Building (for graduates), and the Sultan Nazrin Shah Centre, which won numerous architectural awards and was shortlisted for the 2018 Stirling Prize.

 The Canal Building sits next to the north entrance to the college and, as the name suggests, beside the Oxford Canal.
 It houses 50 students in large en-suite single rooms.
-The accommodation is usually reserved for third and fourth year undergraduates.
+The accommodation is usually reserved for third and fourth-year undergraduates.